HenrikSamuelsson/learning-ceedling/a-field-manual-for-ceedling/notes-a-field-manual-for-ceedling.md

 ## The Approach of This Book

-The book discusses unit testing with Ceedling as well as how to use mock modules.
-This enables running the tests on the *host* computer as opposed to running them on the *target* board which will generally speed up the test phase.
-For this approach to work well the software need to be designed so that it is easy to mock the hardware, typically this means having a modular design with a *hardware abstraction layer* (HAL).
+The book discusses unit testing with Ceedling as well as how to *mock* modules.
+Mocking enables running the tests on the *host* computer as opposed to running them on the *target* board.
+This approach which will generally speed up the test phase.
+For this to work well the software need to be designed to make it easy to mock the hardware.
+A typical design will be made modular by introducing layer, where one layer will be *hardware abstraction layer* (HAL).